petrbroz/forge-props-service/README.md

 3. Make a GET request to `/:urn/properties[?q=<query>]` to query the property database
   - If the _q_ parameter is not provided, a default SQL query is used, listing properties of all objects
   - You can access the following tables in the query: `objects_attrs`, `objects_avs`, `objects_ids`, and `objects_vals`
+  - The database also provides a view called `properties` that combines all the tables and exposes all public properties

 Here's some query examples: